Target365/RCS/README.md

 ```
 The locaction header will contain an url to the created message.
 See details about this endpoint at [Get a Message](#get-a-message).
+The last part is the TransactionId, and if you want, you can specify your own TransactionId ("transactionId") in all message requests, so you can GET the message without checking the location header.

 ### Response codes
 * 201	Out-message posted successfully.
 Location HTTP-header will contain resource uri.